Top 5 Parks in Marrakesh That Offer A Unique Experience

 Here are the five best green places in Marrakesh to give them a chance on your next tour:

-A very fascinating place that you will fall in love with its sparkling colors.
-Jardin Majorelle is the most famous garden in Marrakesh, and it has a wonderful contrast between its Moorish influences with pastel tones of flora.
+It is a fascinating place that you will fall in love with its sparkling colors.
+Jardin Majorelle is the most famous garden in Marrakesh, and it has an excellent contrast between its Moorish influences and pastel tones of flora.
 The beautiful 12-acre botanical park contains:

-The Agdal Garden was built in the 12th century by the founder of the Almohad caliphate.
-Now it is protected by UNESCO.
-This garden includes a huge expanse stretching across the southern edges of walled medina and orange, date, lemon, figs walnut, and pomegranates trees flourishing among groves.
+The Agdal Garden, built in the 12th century by the founder of the Almohad caliphate, is now protected by UNESCO.
+It includes a vast expanse stretching across the southern edges of the walled medina, with orange, date, lemon, fig, walnut, and pomegranate trees flourishing among the groves.